dart-lang/ecosystem/pkgs/firehose/test_data/golden/comment_changelog.md

 Changes to files need to be [accounted for](https://github.com/dart-lang/ecosystem/wiki/Changelog) in their respective changelogs.

-This check can be disabled by tagging the PR with `skip-changelog-check`
+This check can be disabled by tagging the PR with `skip-changelog-check`.
 </details>